coderSkyChen/Iterative-Visual-Reasoning.pytorch/README.md

 ## Note
 - This is a reimplementation of the system described in the paper according to the author's codes: [endernewton/iter-reason ](https://github.com/endernewton/iter-reason).
-- The author [endernewton](https://github.com/endernewton) has published the codes for spatial reasoning, so this codes only contains the baseline model and the spatial reasoning model.
+- The author [endernewton](https://github.com/endernewton) has published the codes for spatial reasoning, so this codes only contain the baseline model and the spatial reasoning model.
 Global reasoning with knowledge graph has not been added.
 - I've tried to reimplemente the project strictly according to the author's codes.
 The `crop_and_resize` function is build on top of the `roi_align` function in [ruotianluo/pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).
 Also the weight initialization for all the modules is kept the same as the original codes(normal,xavier).
 - The pretrained backbone models come from pytorch pretrained models, using caffe pretrained models may get better results.
 - For now, the result of this reimplementation is lower than that reported in the paper by 2%~3%.
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/endernewton/iter-reason) based on tensorflow.
 For now, the results